cosmos/sdk-tutorials/voter/index.md

 Installed at /usr/local/bin/starport
 ```

 You can use Starport in a [browser-based IDE](http://gitpod.io/#https://github.com/tendermint/starport/tree/v0.15.1), but this tutorial assumes you are using a local Starport installation.
-See [Install Starport](https://github.com/tendermint/starport/blob/develop/docs/1%20Introduction/2%20Install.md).
+See [Install Starport](https://docs.starport.network/intro/install.html).

 ## Voting App Goals

 Create a blockchain poll app with a voting module.
-The app requires that the app user can:
+The app requires that the end user can:

 - Sign in
 - Create polls